dA505819/Aviation-Safety/README.md

 # Dataset

 The dataset was downloaded from aviation safety network.
 It includes data from 1984-1999 years and 2000-2014 years containing number of fatal accidents amd fatalities between the time period.
-It also includes airline and distance covered by available seats per week in the airline.
+It also includes airlines and distance covered by available seats per week in the airline.

 The dataset is free from missing values.